 That is from what your Lord has revealed to you (O Muhammad) of wisdom.
 And, (O humankind), do not make up another deity besides God, or you will be thrown into Hell, reproached and rejected.”
 (Al-Isra 17:23-39)

-The Almighty God decrees about the punishment of an evil act:
+The Almighty God decrees the punishment for an evil act: